-Engineering at Deakin is ranked in the top 1% globally.* With an international skills shortage in the engineering industry, Deakin graduates both in Australia and abroad are in high demand.
+Engineering at Deakin is ranked in the top 1% globally.* With an international skills shortage in the engineering industry, Deakin graduates are in high demand in Australia and abroad.
 You'll enter the field at the top of the pack thanks to Deakin’s world-class facilities, academic reputation, employer reputation and research impact.

 Undergraduate (your first degree)